Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/idservice-save.md

  To validate your work, log in to the We.Retail site to confirm the behavior of the new rule.

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html).
-2. Make sure the Debugger is mapping the Launch property to your Development environment, as described in the [earlier lesson](https://docs-author-stg.corp.adobe.com/content/help/en/techmarketing-test/implementing-the-experience-cloud-in-websites-with-launch/configure-launch/launch-switch-environments.html).
+2. Make sure the Debugger is mapping the Launch property to your Development environment, as described earlier.
 3. Click the **Login** link and log in, using `test@adobe.com` as the username and `test` as the password.
 4. Click **Login**.
 5. Return to the Homepage.